Brooks Farm: History

 Washington Stanley was born in Shaftsbury, Vermont in 1807.
 There he married a young wife, Lydia, and in 1826 moved with his wife and widowed mother to this site.
 He built a log cabin and began farming.
 Washington and Lydia Stanley had six children over the next 15 years, and when Lydia died, Stanley remarried Catherine Elisha Barringer in Macomb, Michigan, on 16 Feb 1842.
 In 1852, Stanley built the two-story fieldstone house that sits on the site.
 Stanley died in 1873 and the farm passed to his daughter Elizabeth and her husband Frank Ford.

 The Fords continued to farm the property, and in 1911 their daughter, Alta Ford Peabody, sold the farm to William Brooks.
 The Brooks family used it as a dairy until 1960, when they sold most of the property to developers.
-The Brooks family continued to live in the house until the mid-1970s, when they sold it to the Kresge Foundation.
-The Foundation continues to use the property as their headquarters, and has connected the original farmhouse and barn with a modern addition in 2006.
+The Brooks family continued to live in the house until 1982 when they sold it to the Kresge Foundation.

+Kresge began construction on a modern, 10,000 square foot glass, two-story, U-shaped office building behind the 1850s era farmhouse, designed by Detroit architect William Kessler.
+The Foundation moved into the building in 1984.
+In 2004, the Foundation outgrew the office building and unveiled plans for a new green-certified headquarters designed by Valerio Dewalt Train Associates.
+In 2006, a newly constructed 19,500 square foot environmentally sustainable office building opened.
+The facility was the first LEED Platinum-certified building in Southeast Michigan (2008), and the second in the state.
+In 2016, the foundation completes a 16,000 foot expansion to the headquarters.